What Is the Downside of Buying Tax Liens?

 Third parties, including mortgage holders, other lienholders, and potential heirs, may also intervene in foreclosure proceedings, complicating and delaying resolution.

-Due Diligence Limitations and Research Challenges
+What Are the Due Diligence Limitations and Research Challenges?

 Effective tax lien investing requires substantial research, yet the information available to investors is often incomplete or outdated.